DanielSeehausen/bedlam/README.md

   * cluster of explosions occurs when the combo css transitions to neon
   * can be implemented anywhere else as well
 * additional sound effects added
+* combo counter only shows once beyond the activation threshold

 #